Learn

 He believed that because their products and patrons differed, any interaction would lead to conflict.

 In actual fact, interactions beteween both houses have been ceased to this day, and Ikkan’s true hope was that both houses preserve his spirit and techniques so that they would both mutually develop.
+This period was the time of the Kanei Culture, and Kyoto was the cultural center of Japan.
+Many privileged individuals supported culture and the arts as patrons at this time.

 Later generations: Supporting daily life in the Edo Period